-What happens during implant procedure?
+What happens during the implant procedure?

-Dental implant is usually done in two stages over a few months with healing between stages
+A dental implant is usually done in two stages over a few months with healing between stages

 Bridge making, involves adjacent tooth grinding on both sides to act as an abutments/support through which the replaced artificial tooth is connected, acting as a bridge.
-On contrary, is an implant which functions as an individual support system without damaging adjacent natural tooth structure.
+On contrary, is an implant that functions as an individual support system without damaging adjacent natural tooth structure.

 Benefits over the other alternatives

 - Improved appearance.